 If you have taken any 'flexible access' benefits from a money purchase (defined contribution) arrangement then special rules may apply to your annual allowance.

-The second limit was the lifetime allowance.
-The Government has recently brought forward new laws that have abolished the lifetime allowance from 6 April 2024.
+The lifetime allowance was abolished from 6 April 2024.
 There is now no limit on benefits paid as pensions, as pensions are subject to income tax.